knewmanTE/TFB-Documentation/docs/Project-Information/Travis-CI.md

 **Max Console Output**: A *job* can only ouput `4MB` of log data before it is terminated by Travis.
-Some of our larger builds (e.g. `aspnet`) run into this limit, but most do not
+Some of our larger builds (e.g. `aspnet`) run into this limit, but most do not.
+This is one of the reasons that limiting logging for frameworks is important.
+Moreso response logging than sparse debug logging.

 ### Dealing with Travis' Limits